Looking for the best shrimp recipes for dinner? Give these a whirl!

 Grilling your food automatically adds a ton of flavor.

-Shrimp is no exception, only since they’re so small, you’ll need to thread them onto skewers to stop them from falling into the inferno.
+And grilled shrimp recipes are no exception!
+Only, since they’re so small, you’ll need to thread them onto skewers to stop them from falling into the inferno.

 We love this one-pot Cajun shrimp recipe!
 It’s spicy, savory, salty, smoky, and every bite packs a big punch.

 To ensure every morsel of this is yummy, you’ll start by toasting the cajun seasoning in butter and adding the uncooked rice, stirring until each grain is coated.